msimanski/vb-tic-tac-toe/README.md

 # vb-tic-tac-toe
-A .NET VB game I was forced to make for a grade.
-Don't judge me.
+A .NET VB game I did for a project years back.